-Quota setting or defining goals for your salesforce is one of the toughest parts of Incentive Compensation Plan.
-It is tough because metrics like potential, regional dynamics, marketing activities, capture ratios come into the picture, i.e., metrics that are not easily measurable and difficult to translate into numbers.
-Quotas or goals need to be such that it’s not easy for the salesforce to achieve but at the same time it should not be unachievable, i.e., setting realistic goals would be the first step towards a successful IC plan.
-If the goals are very high, it becomes impossible for the salesforce to achieve and results in low payment and even lower morale/motivation.
-If the goals are set very low, then the entire salesforce overachieves resulting in a happy but overpaid sales force that is heavy on the company pockets.
+Quota setting or defining goals for your salesforce is one of the toughest parts of the Incentive Compensation Plan.
+It is tough because metrics like potential, regional dynamics, marketing activities, and capture ratios come into the picture, i.e., metrics that are not easily measurable and difficult to translate into numbers.
+Quotas or goals need to be such that it’s not easy for the salesforce to achieve, but at the same time, they should not be unachievable, i.e., setting realistic goals would be the first step towards a successful IC plan.
+If the goals are very high, it becomes impossible for the salesforce to achieve and resulting in a low payment and even lower morale/motivation.
+If the goals are set very low, then the entire salesforce overachieves, resulting in a happy but overpaid sales force that is heavy on the company’s pockets.
 At the end of the day, it is a balancing act between the devil and the deep sea.
-There are many types of sales quotas to choose from, ensuring that you pick the one that works best for your team and your organization is very important.
+There are many types of sales quotas to choose from.
+Ensuring that you pick the one that works best for your team and your organization is very important.

 3. MBO Management

 Management by objectives is often a way to ensure that your salesforce is cognizant of and working towards a common business goal of the organization.
 It is also a way for the organization to involve the salesforce in their compensation process through discussions and debates while defining objectives.
 In a nutshell, “Objectives” are well-defined subjective business goals understood by the employees and management team alike.
 Since MBO is the result of a 2-way process it encourages employees to participate with more enthusiasm and really commit to their work.